Totally compatible structures on the radical of an incidence algebra: Definitions and preliminaries

 \section{Definitions and preliminaries}

 Throughout the paper $K$ will be an arbitrary field.
 All the algebras and vector spaces will be over $K$ and all the products will be $K$-bilinear.
-The dot product will be sometimes omitted, i.e. $ab$ will mean $a\cdot b$.
 As usual, the symbol $\circ$ will be reserved for the composition of two maps.

-Let $(A,\cdot)$ be a (not necessarily associative) algebra.
+Let $(A,\cdot)$ be a~(not necessarily associative) algebra.
 The \textit{annihilator} of $A$ is the ideal

 We will often write simply $\Ann(A)$, when it is clear what product is meant.
 Given subsets $B,C\sst A$, we denote

 We may write $B^2$ for $B\cdot B$, when the product on $A$ is clear from the context.
 The \textit{centroid} of $A$, denoted $\G(A)$, is the space of linear maps $\vf:A\to A$ such that